CS-458/academic-requirements/README.md

 # Four Year Schedule Planner
 This is a Web Application that allows a UW-Stout student to create a Four Year Plan (or a custom number of years).
-It is designed to help a student create their desired path For one of UW-Stout's various programs.
+It is designed to help a student create their desired path for one of UW-Stout's various programs.

-The user can save one or many schedules to find out which one is their favorite.
-A user can also load a custom already made Four Year Plan.
+The user can save one or many schedules to find out which one is their favorite or work on it later.
+They user can also load a pre-generated Four-Year Plan to help kick start the process.
 There are tools set up to help guide the user into making sure they have meet all of the requirements UW-Stout has set.
 ## Development resources

 ### Web-based scheduling app that is highly mobile friendly and accessible